joseph-zhang/QuickSolver/README.md

 - graphic-control.sh : switch GPU easily, optional
 - ppa-problem.sh : fcitx update related, optional
 - system-program-problem.sh : clear system collapse history

+## exercise
+the folder for OJ problems.<br>

+(Note that I created a repository as algorithms storage before, but it is no use anymore.<br>
+Now I think a folder for problem solving is enough, algorithm template is just a joke.)